Convex-Dev/payment-pointers/README.md

 ## Current status

-A proposal will been submitted to [Grant For The Web](https://www.grantfortheweb.org/) on September 22nd for the July 2021 round.
+A proposal will be submitted to [Grant For The Web](https://www.grantfortheweb.org/) on September 22nd for the July 2021 round.

 ## Trustless probabilistic revenue sharing

-Wallets are identified by [payments pointers](https://paymentpointers.org), URLs that resolves to HTTP payment endpoints.
+Wallets are identified by [payment pointers](https://paymentpointers.org), URLs that resolve to HTTP payment endpoints.
 Given that services and APIs such as the Web Monetization API expect a single payment pointer, there is an obvious need for implementing a robust revenue sharing solution.
-Allowing individual to form partnerships is a crucial factor for ensuring the future of Interledger and Web Monetization, [as discussed in this article](https://yiibu.github.io/web-monetization).
+Allowing individuals to form partnerships is a crucial factor for ensuring the future of Interledger and Web Monetization, [as discussed in this article](https://yiibu.github.io/web-monetization).

 The very basis of this work is [probabilistic revenue sharing](https://webmonetization.org/docs/probabilistic-rev-sharing).
-Given a list of payments pointers sharing revenue from  payment streams, a weighted random selection process guarantees that revenue for each payment pointer will approach what was agreed upon.
+Given a list of payment pointers sharing revenue from  payment streams, a weighted random selection process guarantees that revenue for each payment pointer will approach what was agreed upon.
 If Alice should receive 60% of a revenue stream while Bob should receive 40%, applying a random selection where Alice has a 60% chance of being selected for any given payment will approach that distribution.
 This statement becomes quickly accurate as the number of payments grows.

 However, **how can the payment pointer selection process be guaranteed to be fair, beyond any doubt?**

 Any agreement is as strong or as weak as the trust in the enforcement of that agreement is.
-Given the openess and world-wide reach of
+Given the openness and world-wide reach of
-Interledger, any solution must suit grey regulatory areas and allow building constructive economic relationship even when members have not yet developed trust.
+Interledger, any solution must suit grey regulatory areas and allow building constructive economic relationships even when members have not yet developed trust.
 As outlined in [this article](https://www.fairpayzone.com/2021/04/web-monetization-and-payments-meet.html), lack of trust between parties is commonly expected at the start of an economic relationship.
-Promoting a cycle of fair exchanges build the trust capital that is necessary to strengthen relationships towards mutual benefits.
+Promoting a cycle of fair exchanges builds the trust capital that is necessary to strengthen relationships towards mutual benefits.

 It follows that any revenue sharing solution in this context should be trustless from a technological point of view so that parties involved